Skip to main content

 • stability

-Overall, the game demonstrates strong stability, particularly in multiplayer mode, with no significant glitches affecting items or gameplay.
-However, as it is a new release, some users have reported minor glitches.
+Overall, the game demonstrates strong stability, particularly in multiplayer mode, with minimal glitches related to items and puzzles.
+However, some users have reported occasional glitches, likely due to its recent release.

-• “Very stable even in multiplayer, with no glitches involving items.
-The challenging riddles include some nifty little texts, as well as more technical or audio solutions, alongside the usual deciphering and coding tasks.”
+• “Very stable even in multiplayer, with no glitches involving items and challenging riddles.
+Some riddles feature clever little texts, while others have more technical or even audio solutions, alongside the usual deciphering and coding tasks.”

 • “As of this writing, the game is a new release and there were some glitches.”